 You should also establish the baseline diversion rate for your business.
 This is the percentage of your total waste that is recycled or reused, rather than being sent to landfill.
 The baseline diversion rate gives you a point of comparison to show the success of your new recycling program as you implement it.

 2. Customize Your Recycling Program

-With the data from the waste audits, you will now be able to see what material streams require separate collections.
+From the results of your audits, you will now be able to see what material streams require separate collections.
 For example, many Professional Services companies are surprised when they see the weight of organic waste in their trash, which helps them to realize that they should organize a separate organics recycling collection.

-If you have cardboard, paper, plastic bottles, cans and glass, but each material stream is produced in relatively low volumes, then a single stream recycling program might be best suited for your business.
+For those organizations that have cardboard, paper, plastic bottles, cans and glass, but each material stream is produced in relatively low volumes, then a single stream recycling program might be best suited for your business.
 With single stream recycling, all of these materials are collected together in one bin, so this is a simple and easily actionable program to establish.
 Be careful though.
 Each city has its own list of acceptable materials for single stream recycling and keeping the contaminants to a minimum is key.
 Routine inspection is a good practice.

 3. Get Support and Commitment From Executive Management